 There are four main parts to the visit: the Alcazaba, which are the remains of the original Arab fortress, the Nasrid Palaces made up of El Mexuar, El Palacio de Comares and El Palacio de los Leones (the latter is probably the most photographed in the complex), the Generalife which displays spectacular gardens with water features and an amphitheatre, and finally, the 16th century Palacio de Carlos V which houses two museums, an Art Museum and the Alhambra museum.

-Needless to say, our favourite part was definitely the Nasrid Palaces which are jaw droppingly beautiful.
-Our guide told us that the rulers who built the palaces created their own piece of heaven on Earth there, and I wholeheartedly agree.
+Needless to say, our favourite part was the Nasrid Palaces which are jaw-droppingly beautiful.
+Our guide told us that the rulers who built the palaces created their piece of heaven on Earth, and I wholeheartedly agree.

 Day 6-7: Frigiliana & Nerja

 On the 6th day of our road trip, we left the heat of Granada for the balmy weather of the Costa del Sol.
 On our way to the seaside town of Nerja, we stopped in the whitewashed hilltop town of Frigiliana.
 We arrived with little expectations and left feeling like we had found an absolute gem.
 I’ll be honest, we did not do anything there except for having a drink with a view and wandering around the town, but it was exactly what we needed after a few days of intense visits.
 We loved the very slow pace of the town and its picturesque quality.

 Nerja was also a refreshing stop on our road trip.
 It is a beautiful town, nestled between the mountains and the Mediterranean Sea.
 Very popular with retirees, young local families and tourists alike, the town offers many adventure activities such as hiking in the surrounding hills, water sports on the lovely blue sea or cave exploring.